jdjaxon/linux_cac/README.md

 ## TODOs
 - [ ] Script as much of the setup process as possible
     - [x] Find a way to automate the installation of DOD certificates in Firefox
+- [ ] Fix links in the `Automated Installation` section once script is complete

 ## Supported Distributions
 Regardless of how similar two distributions may be, I will only list